bogdusc282/simple-RAG-x5/README.md

 Use any plain-text document, or try the included samples `input.txt` (short) and `input10.txt` (longer, multi-section).

+This project covers two ideas that fit together:

+1. **Reranking** — start from a basic RAG pipeline, try simple ways to re-order retrieved chunks (keyword overlap, embeddings, LLM score), and compare quality **before and after**.
+2. **LLM as judge** — give two answers (A vs B) to the same question and let an LLM say which is better and why — a small, reusable evaluation pattern you can apply to other AI systems.

+The scope is intentionally narrow: no model training, no vector database, no cloud APIs.
+You should see whether retrieval improves with modest changes, and which strategy works best for your question.

 ---

 ## What's new compared to *simple RAG start*?

-This project is an evolution of **simple RAG start** — the same beginner-friendly RAG demo, extended with reranking and automatic evaluation.
+This project is an evolution of **simple RAG start** — the same small RAG demo, extended with reranking and automatic evaluation.
 If you used the earlier version, here is what changed and what stayed the same.

 ### What stayed the same